socialecologyboku/MISO2/docs/source/setup/setup.rst

 2. Create a conda environment
 -----------------------------

 Install either Anaconda Navigator, Conda or Miniconda.
-Two files in the root of the repository are of interest:
+Three files in the root of the repository are of interest:

 * **environment.yml** – Provides all relevant package names.
 You can use conda to create an environment for you from this file.
 * **Readme.md** – Contains the minimum version numbers of the packages used during MISO2 development.
 Refer to this if you have compatibility issues.
+* **requirements.txt** – Contains the dependencies required by the MISO2 model.
+If you install the conda environment, these requirements are already fulfilled.

 The most simple way to setup an environment is from within the Anaconda Navigator in the “Environments” tab.
 Navigate to the “environments.yml” and create the environment from the file.
 Activate it by clicking on the arrow next to it.